harry1453/KLaunchpad/README.md

 - Launchpad Pro: **Fully Supported but untested, likely buggy**

 Gen 3:
-- Launchpad Mini MK3: Not Supported, but support planned
+- Launchpad Mini MK3: Not Supported
 - Launchpad X: Not Supported, but support planned
-- Launchpad Pro MK3: Not Supported, but support planned
+- Launchpad Pro MK3: Not Supported

 ## Platform Support

 - JVM: **Supported, using Java MIDI API**
-- JS: **Supported for web both in NPM and Pure JS, using Web MIDI API**
+- JS: **Supported for Web both in NPM (eg. React) and Pure JS, using Web MIDI API**.
+Not supported in Node.JS / non web.
 - Native:
-  - Windows: Not supported, but support planned using `winmm.dll` API
+  - Windows: **Supported, using `winmm.dll`**
   - Other platforms: Not supported.

+## Building KLaunchpad

+TODO